-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2019
+NOTES TO THE FINANCIAL STATEMENTS

 Note 1 - Summary of Significant Accounting Policies

 The accounting policies of the Town of Stanfield conform to generally accepted accounting principles as applicable to governments.
 The following is a summary of the more significant accounting policies.